Kiryas Joel, New York: Poverty and crime

-The median income for a household in the village was $15,138, and the median income for a family was $15,372.
-Males had a median income of $25,043, versus $16,364 for females.
-The per capita income for the village was $4,355.
-About 61.7% of families and 62.2% of the population were below the poverty line, including 63.9% of those under age 18 and 50.5% of those age 65 or over.
+The median income for a household in the village is $40,218, and the per capita income for the village is $12,114.

-According to 2008 census figures, the village has the highest poverty rate in the nation, and the largest percentage of residents who receive food stamps.
-More than five-eighths of Kiryas Joel residents live below the federal poverty line, and more than 40 percent receive food stamps, according to the American Community Survey, a U.S. Census Bureau study of every place in the country with 20,000 residents or more.
+According to 2020 census figures, the village has a high poverty rate with about 40% of the residents living below the federal poverty line.
 A 2011 New York Times report noted that, despite the town's very high statistical poverty rates, "It has no slums or homeless people.
 No one who lives there is shabbily dressed or has to go hungry.
 Crime is virtually non-existent."

 Transportation

 Kiryas Joel has a very high rate of public transportation usage.
 Local transit within the area is operated by the Village of Kiryas Joel Bus System, and also has service to Manhattan and to the heavily Haredi Jewish-populated Williamsburg and Borough Park sections of Brooklyn.